AshmaPoudel/freemium-retention-analysis-dognition/SOP_Dognition_Business_Process_Proposal.md

 - Dataset: 177,000+ test records
 - Key fields analyzed:
   - User ID
   - Test completion sequence
   - Enrollment type (Free vs Paid)
   - Test timestamps
   - Monthly growth trends

 Data was analyzed using Tableau to identify engagement patterns, drop-off points, and time-based behavior trends.

+In addition, SQL was used to perform segmentation analysis to evaluate the impact of user characteristics on engagement behavior.

 ---